kyma-project/test-infra/development/tools/cmd/pjtester/README.md

 configPath: "test-infra/prow/custom_config.yaml"
 ```

 A data from pjtester.yaml and from prowjob environment variables are used to construct prowjob specification to test.
-PJtester will use environment variables created by Prow for every presubmit which identify pull request and it's commit hash.
+PJtester will use environment variables created by Prow for presubmit which identify pull request and it's commit hash.
 Generated prowjob to test will use test-infra code from pull request head, ensuring latest code is under test.

 Finally pjtester will create prowjob on production Prow instance.
-A prowjob name wich you triggered test for will be prefixed with _test_of_prowjob_.
+A prowjob name for wich you triggered test will be prefixed with _test_of_prowjob__.

-Because file _vpath/pjtester.yaml_ is used only by pjtester to know which prowjob to test it should not exist outside PR.
+Because file _vpath/pjtester.yaml_ is used only by pjtester to know prowjob name to test, it should not exist outside PR.
 This is the reason pre-master-test-infra-vpathgurad required context was added.
-It's simple task is to fail whenever _vpath_ directory exist and prevent PR merge.
+Its simple task is to fail whenever _vpath_ directory exist and prevent PR merge.
 As soon virtual path will disappear from PR, vpathguard will allow PR merge.

 ## Exec of any code without review?

-Yes, this was the main requirement for this tool.
+This was the main requirement for this tool.
 However, we did place some security in place.
 Prowjob pre-master-test-infra-pjtester is running on **trusted-workload** cluster where it has everything needed for success execution.
 Every prowjob to test will be scheduled on **untrusted-workload** cluster where no sensitive data exist.
 As for any other PR from non Kyma org member, every test have to be triggered manually.

 ## How to use it

-This is the best feature of pjtester.
+This is a pjtester flow.
 1. Create your feature branch with changes in scripts and/or prowjobs.
 2. Create vpath/pjtester.yaml file with name of prowjob to test.
 3. Create PR with you changes.
-4. Watch result of prowjob _test_of_prowjob_<your prowjob>_.
+4. Watch result of prowjob _test_of_prowjob_<tested prowjob name>_.
 5. Push new commits to PR.
 6. Redo points 4 and 5 till you're happy with tests result.
 7. Remove vpath directory from PR.